kyleok/leaderboard/README.md

 # Leaderboard

 Image generation competition leaderboard for university lectures.
-Students form teams, upload zips of generated images, and compete on metrics like FID, IS, LPIPS, and KID.
+Students form teams, upload zips of generated images, and compete on metrics like FID, IS, KID and TopPR.

 ## Quick Start